Bedourie Pisé House: History

 In 1940, the Bedourie Pisé House was recognised as one of the "coolest houses in Queensland", thanks largely to its pisé construction.
 Postwar building material shortages sparked a revival in the construction form, which had dwindled in the 20th century, as the cost of importing building materials to western Queensland decreased.
 By 1911, only 61 pisé houses were identified of Queensland's 125,800 dwellings.
 Despite the postwar revival, however, the number of Queensland pisé houses did not significantly grow, and weather, neglect or replacement took their toll on the older pisé buildings.
-In 2019, only two places which include pisé construction are entered on the Queensland Heritage Register: Welford Homestead residence (1875-1881, the first section of which is pisé or arguably cob) and Irlam's Ant Bed Building (a 1890s part pisé, part antbed construction).
+In 2019, only two places which include pisé construction are entered on the Queensland Heritage Register: Welford Homestead residence (1875–1881, the first section of which is pisé or arguably cob) and Irlam's Ant Bed Building (an 1890s part pisé, part antbed construction).
 Other 19th century pisé buildings known to exist in 2019 are: the Portland Downs homestead at Ilfracombe, central Queensland (1860s-early 1870s), the pisé men's quarters on Arrabury station, in far south-west Queensland (1880s), a pisé pavilion at Alice Downs homestead, and a pisé house on Boorara Cattle Station, near Hungerford (construction date unknown), and a pisé house Hughenden (construction date unknown).
 The Richmond "Mud Hut Hotel" appears to be of mud rather than rammed earth construction.
 Pisé construction experienced a brief revival in the mid-20th century, spurred on by postwar material shortages, but did not add significantly to the number of pisé buildings in Queensland.

 Bedourie grew from the 1950s, with an airstrip, new residences, and a school constructed.
 The Diamantina Shire Council re-established itself in Bedourie in 1954, building a new shire hall.
 The Pisé House occupants departed in 1971, and the house was transferred to the Diamantina Shire Council in 1974.
 By 2002, the chimney and fireplace had been removed, the verandahs enclosed with corrugated iron sheets, and the house had fallen into disrepair.
 The council began repairs and stabilisation works on the Pisé House in 2003.
 In 2019, the Pisé House site also includes the generator shed and a bathhouse.